aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ldpc/encoder.rst

    :Type: integer
    :Examples: ``--enc-cw-size 1024``

 Set the codeword size :math:`N`.

-This argument is not required as the size is known through the parity matrix given with the :ref:`dec-ldpc-dec-h-path` parameter or through the generator matrix given with the :ref:`enc-ldpc-enc-g-path` parameter.
+.. note:: This parameter value is automatically deduced if the :math:`H` parity matrix is given with the :ref:`dec-ldpc-dec-h-path` parameter or if the :math:`G` generator matrix is given with the :ref:`enc-ldpc-enc-g-path` parameter.

 .. _enc-ldpc-enc-info-bits: